trynova/website/pages/blog/internals-of-nova-part-2.md

 2. The more context you have, the better you can make the solution.
 Don't throw away data you need.

-The idea for the heap design came from me hearing about the entity component system architecture, which then lead me into data-oriented design which then again lead me to refine the heap design.
-For me and for Nova this means looking at what JavaScript code actually does for the most of the time: The bottleneck of your JavaScript program is never a mathematical calculation or a single property access.
-It is always a for loop, a map over an array, perhaps a recursive algorithm: Each iteration repeats the same actions, most if-statements take the same branch each time.
-The things that mainly happens in these repeitions is reading and writing Object properties or Array indexes.
-Every extra byte being loaded during these steps evicts more cache, which means that more cache lines need to be re-read after, which evicts more cache.
+The idea for this heap design started when I heard about the entity component system architecture.
+This lead me into data-oriented design which then again lead me to refine the heap design.
+It lead me to look at JavaScript in a statistical manner, to focus on the common case.
+It lead me to look at code and algorithms in a larger context.
+A line of code, an algorithm, a function written in JavaScript (or any other language for that matter) does not run once, and if it does then its performance is effectively meaningless to the program's runtime.

+The bottleneck of your JavaScript program is never a single mathematical calculation or a single property access.
+It is always a for loop, a map over an array, perhaps a recursive algorithm: Each iteration repeats the same actions, if-statements take similar branches on each loop.
+The main things in these repeitions is reading and writing Object properties or Array indexes, doing some mathematical calculations, and maybe calling some builtin functions.
+Individually these are all fast, but put together they become slow.
+Often, the reason for the slowdown is bad cache performance.
+Every byte loaded during these actions evicts a byte from cache, which means that more cache lines need to be re-read after, which evicts more cache.
+Eventually the CPU spends most of its time just waiting for the next cache line to arrive so it can do a few trivial instructions and go right back to waiting.

-An engine's purpose is to take the current JavaScript heap state and run the next code step on it to transform the heap state into the next state.
-The less data this transformation needs to touch, the better it works.
-Most JavaScript objects are used in very particular ways: Arrays are usually dense and have no named properties, Objects usually have no indexed properties, Maps and Sets and ArrayBuffers and others usually have no properties at all.
-All of these (with the exception of class instances) usually have the realm's default prototype.
+A Javascript engine's purpose is to take the current JavaScript heap state and run the next code step on it to transform the heap state into the next state.

-The backing object idea tackles the latter point; we can move object features of Arrays, Maps, Sets, and ArrayBuffers behind an optional backing object pointer.
-The common case then does not need to spend memory on being an Object.
-The heap vector idea tackles the former point.
-The smaller we can make an Array or an Object and the better we can split out parts that common operations do not touch, the better those common operations perform.
+Most JavaScript code uses objects in very predictable ways: Arrays for their indices, Objects for their named properties, Maps and Sets for hashing, ArrayBuffers as allocation markers, and so on.
+It stands to reason that an engine would take advantage of this predictability.

+The backing object idea allows the engine to entirely skip dealing with the object features of exotic objects that technically are objects but are very rarely used as such.
+The heap vector idea allows the engine to move data into a memory layout that better reflects what code is likely to do next instead of having to keep things together because of the programmer's model of the JavaScript language.

-Data-oriented design is simply a way of thinking about and designing software that tries to get to, or perhaps return to, the heart of what software is.
+Data-oriented design is a way of thinking about and designing software that tries to get to, or perhaps return to, the heart of what software is.
 It is about solving engineering challenges on real-world machines, with real-world data as your guide to the problem.
 Data-oriented design does not offer any new, surprising ideas.
 It is a return to the roots of asking: What is it that I am